mint42/ft_select/README.md

 ## Features

-Aside from the basic features mentioned in the __FT_SELECT__ section, here is the full list of features [to be] implemented
+Aside from the basic features mentioned in the [ft_select](https://github.com/mint42/ft_select#ft_select) section, here is the full list of features [to be] implemented

 - key support